pdxiv/basset-lang/docs/Architecture.md

-# BASIC Compiler Implementation Overview
+# Basset BASIC Implementation Overview

 ## Introduction

-This document provides a comprehensive technical reference for the BASIC compiler and virtual machine implementation.
+This document provides a comprehensive technical reference for Basset BASIC.
 The system draws inspiration from classic table-driven BASIC interpreters, implementing a modern bytecode compiler and virtual machine with compatibility for programs written in Atari BASIC and Microsoft BASIC.

 ## System Architecture